 Finding Pacific Northwest Academy was the best thing I ever did for my son.
 We have been there for 2 years now.
 It has amazingly high educational standards but still manages to be a fun and wonderful place.
 My son loves school.

 Pacific Northwest Academy is a private elementary school in Wilsonville.
-The principal of Pacific Northwest Academy is Paul Berg, who can be contacted at firstname.lastname@example.org.
-26 children attend Pacific Northwest Academy and identify primarily as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+The principal of Pacific Northwest Academy is Paul Berg, whose e-mail is firstname.lastname@example.org.
+26 students go to Pacific Northwest Academy and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
 The ratio of students to teachers at Pacific Northwest Academy is 7:1.
 Boeckman Creek Primary School is one of the nearest elementary schools.

 - Ceramics sculpture